ardiansyah98/CarManagement/README.md

 # Car Management

-Simple apps with three pages using Asp.Net Core 3.1:
+Simple app with three pages using Asp.Net Core 3.1:
   - Register
   - Login
   - Manage Car

-# Feature
+# Features
 - Migrate database on startup
 - Using Cookie for authentication
 - Register new user